We help councils, infrastructure organisations and community partners engage schools and local audiences.

 Most people use the internet.
 Very few understand it.

-The systems that power our daily lives — data centres, digital networks, energy grids — are almost entirely invisible to the communities that depend on them.
+The systems that power our daily lives — data centres, digital networks, energy grids — are almost entirely invisible to the communities that around them.

 (Learn more about our mission here.)